Synagogue Ljubljana: Hachnasat Sefer Torah

-The Interior
+The interior

-The Synagogue Ljubljana follows a traditional (orthodox) prayer ritual: the prayer space consists of a space for men with about 45 seats and a women's section with a capacity of about 25 seats.
+The Synagogue Ljubljana follows Orthodox prayer ritual: the prayer space consists of a space for men with about 45 seats and a women's section with a capacity of about 25 seats.
 In addition to the central rooms, the synagogue is complemented by several adjoining rooms, including a common parlour, a kiddush room and an administrative room.
 The wooden benches in the synagogue were made by the Israeli kibbutz Lavi, the tora shrine is the work of the Austrian-Styrian company Teammöbel from Hartberg, which also equipped the synagogue in Baden near Vienna.

 One of the central features in the Synagogue Ljubljana is the blue curtain in front of the Torah shrine, designed by young Slovene fashion designer Matic Veler, who graduated from the Royal College of Art in London, UK.
 The curtain pattern originates from typical Jewish symbolism, tailored to the needs of the prayer room, and is based on the idea of transmitting light through a laser-cut pattern, making the reflection of the shadow form a mystical and moving environment.
-The placement of Veler’s pieces in spaces such as galleries, museums and now a synagogue is in line with his broader design philosophy.
+The placement of Veler's pieces in spaces such as galleries, museums and now a synagogue is in line with his broader design philosophy.